monero-project/monero-site/knowledge-base/developer-guides/daemon-rpc.md

 Outputs:

-* *earliest_height* - Block height at which hard fork would be enabled if voted in.
+* *earliest_height* - unsigned int; Block height at which hard fork would be enabled if voted in.
-* *enabled* - Tells if hard fork is enforced.
+* *enabled* - boolean; Tells if hard fork is enforced.
-* *state* - Current hard fork state: 0 (There is likely a hard fork), 1 (An update is needed to fork properly), or 2 (Everything looks good).
+* *state* - unsigned int; Current hard fork state: 0 (There is likely a hard fork), 1 (An update is needed to fork properly), or 2 (Everything looks good).
-* *status* - General RPC error code.
+* *status* - string; General RPC error code.
 "OK" means everything looks good.
-* *threshold* - Minimum percent of votes to trigger hard fork.
+* *threshold* - unsigned int; Minimum percent of votes to trigger hard fork.
 Default is 80.
-* *version* - The major block version for the fork.
+* *version* - unsigned int; The major block version for the fork.
-* *votes* - Number of votes towards hard fork.
+* *votes* - unsigned int; Number of votes towards hard fork.
-* *voting* - Hard fork voting status.
+* *voting* - unsigned int; Hard fork voting status.
-* *window* - Number of blocks over which current votes are cast.
+* *window* - unsigned int; Number of blocks over which current votes are cast.
 Default is 10080 blocks.

 Example: